Exploration of Mars: Past missions

 In January 2004, the NASA twin Mars Exploration Rovers named Spirit (MER-A) and Opportunity (MER-B) landed on the surface of Mars.
 Both have met and exceeded all their science objectives.
 Among the most significant scientific returns has been conclusive evidence that liquid water existed at some time in the past at both landing sites.
 Martian dust devils and windstorms have occasionally cleaned both rovers' solar panels, and thus increased their lifespan.
 Spirit rover (MER-A) was active until 2010, when it stopped sending data because it got stuck in a sand dune and was unable to reorient itself to recharge its batteries.

 Rosetta came within 250 km of Mars during its 2007 flyby.
 Dawn flew by Mars in February 2009 for a gravity assist on its way to investigate Vesta and Ceres.

 Phoenix landed on the north polar region of Mars on May 25, 2008.
 Its robotic arm dug into the Martian soil and the presence of water ice was confirmed on June 20, 2008.
 The mission concluded on November 10, 2008, after contact was lost.
 In 2008, the price of transporting material from the surface of Earth to the surface of Mars was approximately US$309,000 per kilogram.

 The Indian Space Research Organisation (ISRO) launched their Mars Orbiter Mission (MOM) on November 5, 2013, and it was inserted into Mars orbit on September 24, 2014.
 India's ISRO is the fourth space agency to reach Mars, after the Soviet space program, NASA and ESA.
 India successfully placed a spacecraft into Mars orbit, and became the first country to do so in its maiden attempt.

+A color image of a crescent-shaped Mars, taken by the Psyche space probe as it approached the planet in May 2026.

+As of 2026, the Psyche space probe is the latest probe to visit Mars.
+It flew by the Red Planet as part of a gravity-assist maneuver to adjust its heliocentric trajectory into the same inclination as its target asteroid, 16 Psyche.
+The probe flew as close as 4500 km above the surface of Mars.
+Because Psyche approached Mars at a high phase angle, the planet appeared as a thin crescent before the close flyby, illuminated by sunlight reflected from its surface.